Washington couple welcomes quintuplets delivered at a Phoenix hospital

 A couple from Washington recently welcomed all five of their quintuplets at Dignity Health St. Joseph’s Hospital and Medical Center in Phoenix earlier this summer in June.

-Proud parents, Graham and Stephanie Freels, made the decision to reside in Arizona for the latter half of Stephanie's pregnancy after researching and deciding they wanted Dr. John Elliott, a renowned perinatologist specializing in higher order multiple pregnancies out of Phoenix to deliver their four daughters and one son.
+Proud parents Graham and Stephanie Freels made the decision to reside in Arizona for the latter half of Stephanie's pregnancy after researching and deciding they wanted Dr. John Elliott, a renowned perinatologist specializing in higher-order multiple pregnancies out of Phoenix to deliver their four daughters and one son.

 Graham, 29, and Stephanie, 27, had wanted to be parents from the day they were married in 2017.
-However, shortly after their marriage, they learned Stephanie was suffering from a pituitary cyst which was removed but still created a struggle for the couple to get pregnant, according to a press release from the hospital.
+However, shortly after their marriage, they learned Stephanie was suffering from a pituitary cyst, which was removed but still created a struggle for the couple to get pregnant, according to a news release from the hospital.

 Five years later, Graham and Stephanie's wish to be parents came true as they learned the day before Christmas Eve that Stephanie was pregnant.
 After learning she was expecting, Stephanie's hormone levels were tested, and doctors said they were off the charts meaning they could be expecting more than one baby.